Camera & Microphone

 Speaker management

-The SDK automatically applies the audio.default_device call type setting (either speaker or earpiece) to determine the default audio device to which the audio is played.
+The SDK applies the audio.default_device call type setting (speaker or earpiece) for the default audio output automatically.

 1. Bluetooth Headset or Wired Headset